Successful entries show the number of attempts made to get a correct submission.

 source ~ctest/bin/setup.bashOthers will have to examine this file and do the equivalent for their shells.)

 Web Submission: Use our web interface for submitting problems and seeing your results.
-Try it (you can still use "submit" as usual if it doesn't work).
+Changes to our email infrastructure have apparently broken the 'submit' command-line interface, so please submit using this web interface.
 If your program does not pass the sanity check, you will see a "REJECTED" status in the "Look at Your Results" table.
 Such rejected submissions do not count against you.